obaidy/installments-app/docs/ARCHITECTURE.md

 Mobile (Expo/React Native)

 - Routing: `app/` uses Expo Router for client and manager segments.
-Admin routes are in `admin-web/` (Next.js), opened via WebView from the app.
+Admin UI is separate in `admin-web/` (Next.js) and accessed via the web.
 - State/queries: `@tanstack/react-query` for data fetching and caching.
 - Auth/data: Supabase client in `lib/supabaseClient.ts`.
 - Payments: `lib/api/payments.ts` calls the backend for checkout and status.